p4d0rn/Java_Zoo/Foundation/JNI.md

-# 0x01 What IS JNI
+# 0x01 What Is JNI

 JNI：Java Native Interface